Contract Pilot Services and advanced aircraft training

 Central Florida based Pilot Services and Training | 407-490-2468

-Since 1985, Our managing pilots John Tenney, Scott Sindelar and Ron Timmermans have been airline and corporate pilots, check airmen, simulator instructors, and active flight instructors.
+Since 1990, our managing pilot John Tenney has been an airline and corporate pilot, check airman, simulator instructor, and active flight instructor.

 All of our pilots have multiple years of airline and corporate pilot experience.